-The About screen gives you some information about the Driver and Utility versions of the adapter.
-Right-click the [...] icon in your system tray and select About from the list.
+The About screen gives you information about the Driver and Utility versions of the adapter.
+Right-click on the icon in your system tray and select About from the list.

-Chapter 5 AP Mode (For Windows 7 and Windows 8)
+Chapter 5 AP Mode

 In Soft AP mode, the adapter will work as an AP.
-This function is available in Windows7 and Windows 8.

-Suppose that only one computer in your house can access the Internet for various reasons like only one WLAN port is available on your wired broadband Router, however, other wireless-capable devices also want to share the Internet.
-Then the adapter can be configured as an AP under the Soft AP mode, saving you the trouble of having to get a separate access point or a Router.
+Suppose that only one computer in your house can access the Internet for various reasons like only one WLAN port is available on your wired broadband router, however, other wireless-capable devices also want to share the Internet.
+Then the adapter can be configured as an AP under the Soft AP mode, saving you the trouble of having to get a separate access point or a router.